Phil Dawson: Cleveland Browns

-The Cleveland Browns signed him as a free agent in March 1999, and he remained with the team for 14 years until he joined the San Francisco 49ers in 2013.
-(He was the only player left from the 1999 Browns squad).
+The Cleveland Browns signed Dawson as a free agent in March 1999, and he remained with the team for 14 years until he joined the San Francisco 49ers in 2013.
+(He was the only player left from the 1999 Browns squad.)
 Dawson holds the Browns record for most consecutive field goals made (29) and most field goals in a game (6).
 Dawson is currently the 7th most accurate kicker in the NFL.
 On October 10, 2010, Dawson tied Lou Groza for the Browns' career field-goal record with 234.

 Dawson scored the first points in the history of the "new" Cleveland Browns in 1999.
-On October 10 of that year, he scored the only touchdown of his career on a fake field goal against the Bengals in an 18-17 loss.
+On October 10 of that year, he scored the only touchdown of his career on a fake field goal against the Bengals in an 18–17 loss.

 On November 17, 2008, Dawson hit a 56-yard field game-winning field goal against the Buffalo Bills on Monday Night Football.

 Dawson would have become an unrestricted free agent at the end of the 2010 season, but he was given the franchise tag on February 22, keeping him for the 2011 season.

 San Francisco 49ers

 Dawson signed with the San Francisco 49ers on March 19, 2013.
-He made 27 consecutive field goals during the 2013 season, until the streak was snapped by a 24-yard field goal miss against the Arizona Cardinals in Week 17.
-He finished his first year in San Francisco with the second-most points (140) and field goals (32-of-36) in the team's history.
-Dawson kicked the game-winning field goal in the 49ers Wild Card playoff game against the Green Bay Packers on January 5, 2014, giving the 49ers a 23-20 victory.

 On September 26, 2013, Dawson attempted and missed a 71-yard fair catch kick in the last seconds of the second quarter of a game against the St. Louis Rams.
+He made 27 consecutive field goals during the 2013 season, until the streak was snapped by a 24-yard field goal miss against the Arizona Cardinals in Week 17.
+Dawson finished his first year in San Francisco with the second-most points (140) and field goals (32-of-36) in the team's history.
+Dawson kicked the game-winning field goal in the 49ers Wild Card playoff game against the Green Bay Packers on January 5, 2014, giving the 49ers a 23–20 road victory.

 On March 11, 2014, Dawson signed a new two-year contract to remain with the 49ers.

 Dawson re-signed with the 49ers on a one-year contract on March 12, 2016.
-He made his 400th career field goal on November 20, 2016 against the Patriots.
+He made his 400th career field goal on November 20, 2016, against the Patriots.